bvallier/blog/_posts/2025-12-03-tinypivot-how-to-guide.markdown

   </iframe>
 </div>

-## The Basics: Just Show Me Some Data
+## The Basics: Vue 3 Data Grid Setup

 Let's start with the most common case.
 You have an array of objects and you need to display them in a grid.
 No fancy config - just data in, table out.
+This lightweight approach means no complex schemas or configuration objects.

 {% highlight vue %}
 <script setup lang="ts">